 Answer:

 The stopping potential depends on the maximum Kinetic Energy of the emitted electrons.
-Since maximum Kinetic energy is equal to 0.34 eV, stopping potential is the maximum kinetic energy by charge equal to 0.34 V.
+Since maximum Kinetic energy is equal to 0.34 eV, the stopping potential is the maximum kinetic energy by charge equal to 0.34 V.

 Answer: